fttlov/JCAdvance/README.md

 For Joy-Cons, the situation is different.
 Since you hold a single Joy-Con in a free hand, you control the cursor either by twisting your wrist (faster but less precise) or by moving your entire forearm (slower but more precise).
 Two main factors negatively impact how accurately the cursor tracks your hand's actual movement vector: a) wrist rotation (clockwise/counter-clockwise, Z-axis Roll, where the SL and SR buttons point to the floor or ceiling), and b) controller orientation (horizontal, with R and ZR pointing at the screen, or vertical, with them pointing to the ceiling). <br>
 0 — Wrist rotation always affects aiming regardless of the controller's orientation.
 This means that to move the cursor perfectly horizontally to the left, you must move your wrist or entire arm to the left without twisting your hand at all. <br>
-1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does.
-With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector.
+1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does. <br>
+With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector - best way to use gyro aiming on the Joy-Cons.
 The downside of this mode is that with a vertical grip (R and ZR pointing at the ceiling), twisting your wrist will start controlling the cursor X-axis <br>

 Reading this description might make it seem like playing this way is impossible because every mode has its downsides.
 But that is not the case — your brain and muscle memory adapt quickly, and all modes are highly playable (except for Joy-Con on mode 2).
 Test them out, find what works best for you, and you're good to go!<br>

 - Added Split mode for Joy-cons and XY swap stick axes for horizontal grip.
 Added joy-con buttons SL SR HOME CAPTURE to secondary gamepad.
 If SplitJoycons = 1 in config.ini, Left Joy-con = Xbox 1 gamepad, Right = Xbox 2 gamepad.
 Aren't enough buttons/axis to play properly, maybe someday adding the missing stick in this mode using the gyro or something like that.

+- A cool new Gyro gesture called ‘Melee’ has been added.
+It’s handy for Joy-Con controllers.
+You can use a punching gesture (straight or side) or a hammering gesture to emulate any Xbox button, or a keyboard/mouse key.
+This means that the Melee attack in the game doesn’t occupy a physical button.

+- Dualshock emulation has been added.
+This only works with Nintendo controllers.
+When JCAdvance is launched, a DirectInput Wireless Controller is created instead of an Xbox 360 Controller (Xinput).
+This can be used in DirectInput games, such as the Need for Speed series.

+- The driving mode has been improved.
+The CalcMotionStick code has been rewritten to resolve issues where the steering wheel jerks in the opposite direction when maximum turning angles are reached.
+A manual calibration/centring button has been added.
+What is it for: a) very rarely, but the ‘steering wheel’ may get stuck in position 32768 (far right) at unacceptable angles, for example, if the gamepad is lying horizontally. b) when driving mode is enabled, the centre is automatically calibrated.
+Sometimes the centre is slightly off.
+You can now set the centre yourself – choose a comfortable angle by eye and press the button.

-- Experimental fixes for the ExternalPedals function.
+- ExternalPedals function.
 I expect the most issues to occur here. <br>

-The original code was made for an Arduino pedal project (I do not know what it is) and DirectInput (DInput) devices, but I could not get other steering wheels/pedals to work.
+The original code was made for a custom pedals project on Arduino and others.
 The code has been rewritten to support all DInput wheels/pedals. <br>
-Set DInput=1 in config, plug in your USB DInput wheel/pedals, connect your Nintendo/Sony gamepad, and...
-Xbox triggers are now controlled by your pedals.
-If not, try changing the settings in the config section [ExternalPedals]: <br>
-a) Pedal1Axis: in Windows, the default pedal mapping is Y or Z and Z-rotation.
-Try other axes<br>
-b) change DeviceName: The 'Auto' value acts as a 'smart filter' to block gamepads — which, of course, isn't actually that smart.
-However, you can try entering the name of your wheel/pedals manually.
-Open the command prompt (cmd), run 'joy.cpl', press Enter, and copy/type the exact name of your steering wheel/pedals instead of 'Auto'. <br>
+How to: connect the steering wheel/pedals, go to the Steering tab in Config and enable "Dinput Search", launch JCAdvance and check the console, if you see someting like: [Pedals Search] ID 0: Found device 'Your wheel/pedlas name' -> APPROVED! -everything is OK, the device has been found and placed in the correct slot.
+Connect the gamepad and test it in XinputTest or joy.cpl.
+If the triggers do not respond when the pedals are pressed, try different axes for Pedal1Axis and Pedal2Axis in Config. <br>
+If your device’s name does not appear in the console or nothing works at all, try entering the name manually: launch joy.cpl via Run or cmd and replace ‘AUTO’ with the name of your steering wheel/pedals in Config.  <br>
-I tested this feature using an old "Logitech Wingman" wheel and it f@cking works!
+I tested this feature using an old "Logitech Wingman" wheel and it f@cking works!  <br>

 - Debugging & Testing Limitations: <br>
 I currently lack access to any Sony controllers, making proper debugging for these devices impossible at the moment.
 While the DSAdvance Sony-related code remains unchanged, unexpected issues may still occur <br>